 Acute Lymphoblastic (ALL)

-ALL is the most common type of leukemia in children, but it can also affect adults.
+ALL is the most common type in children, but it can also affect adults.
 The symptoms of ALL include fatigue, fever, weight loss, and easy bruising or bleeding.
 The exact cause of ALL is not known, but it may be linked to genetic mutations, exposure to radiation or chemicals, or a weakened immune system.
 Children with Down syndrome have a higher risk of developing ALL.

 Acute Myeloid Leukemia (AML)